tpenguinltg/winclassic/css/themes/README.md

 The text before the `=` is the variable name and the numbers after are RGB decimal values for that colour.

-The easiest way to convert it to SASS is with a regex search-and-replace.
+The easiest way to convert it to Sass is with a regex search-and-replace.

 In Vim, this is a simple substitute command: